 I tried it myself. $1200 a month is enough to cover subletting rent, cell phone bills, food money, $250 worth of monthly gas fees, and everything else I need. $20,000 a year is already a premium from that standpoint.

-And that generates over 80 hours a week of productivity.
+And that generates over 80-100 hours a week of productivity (I worked 100 hours a week for years without any pay).
 If an entrepreneur is running a startup just to have a comfortable materialistic life, he is in the wrong profession.

 Their innovation value is obviously also very high.
 I would argue that each dollar spent in a startup is more efficient in terms of innovation compared to a large company because they all try to do things the leanest way without the bureaucracy costs.